 Whether exploring treehouses in the treetops of a rainforest or rappelling down a series of refreshing waterfalls in pristine canyons, your family is bound to overindulge on the feast of accessible adventures awaiting you in Costa Rica.
 As one of the world’s most family-friendly destinations, it’s the perfect place to safely try new things like surfing, kayaking, snorkeling or the salsa.

 4. Forget silver bells; Costa Rica’s all about the marimba.

 Known for its’ salsa and merengue dancing, guitar playing and Latin swing, Costa Rica’s national instrument is actually the marimba.
 Shake out of your usual Christmas groove as you tune your ears and move your hips to something besides The Little Drummer Boy.

-Imagine a Christmas without the distraction of phones, computers and television specials.
-En lieu of technology or movies, take walks with your kids through fishing villages where folks eat their catch of the day or check out one of the rodeos, bull runs or many parades filling the streets during Christmas every year.
+Imagine a Christmas without the distraction of phones, computers, and television specials.
+In lieu of technology or movies, take walks with your kids through fishing villages where folks eat their catch of the day or check out one of the rodeos, bull runs or many parades filling the streets during Christmas every year.
 At the end of the day, relax in a hot spring bubbling up near the base of a volcano.
-The pura vida is starting to sink in…
+The Pura Vida is starting to sink in…

 That beats any Christmas present wrapped in a box.
 Feliz Navidad y Prospero Ano, amigos!